skrysmanski/devlog/content/articles/dotnet/pinvoke-tutorial/part-4--pinning.md

 As mentioned in the previous section P/Invoke *may* create a copy of an object instead of passing it by reference directly.

-You can easily verify this by comparing the pointer adresses.
+You can easily verify this by comparing the pointer addresses.
 In C# use `handle.AddrOfPinnedObject().ToString()` to obtain the address of the pinned object.